soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 We will create a custom environment named `Treasurehunt`, custom entities `EmptyEntity`, `Wall`, `Sand`, and `Gem`, and a custom agent `TreasurehuntAgent`.
 The environment will have two layers: `TreasurehuntAgent` and `EmptyEntity` will be on the top layer, and `Sand` will be on the bottom layer.
-We will then write a `main.py` script that carries out the experiment, and render parts of the experiment as gifs.
+We will then write a `main.py` script that implements the custom experiment `TreasurehuntExperiment`, which will allow us to run and record the experiment.

 Let's get started!

 ## The Entities
 In ``entities.py``, we will create the 3 entities that we require: `EmptyEntity`, `Wall`, and `Gem`.
 All the custom entities will extend the base `Entity` class provided by Sorrel; see {class}`sorrel.entities.Entity` for its attributes (including their default values) and methods.
+Note that the `Entity` class uses a Generic type; we will specify the type as `Treasurehunt` in our custom entities as that is the environment that our entities are compatible with.

 We begin by making the necessary imports:
 ```{literalinclude} /../../sorrel/examples/treasurehunt/entities.py